ras52/bootstrap/stage-3/README.txt

 .text section to objects in the .data section are handled by way of R_386_32 relocations.

+Objects in the .data can be initialised with the address of other objects, e.g. by passing a symbol name to the argument of an .int directive.
+These are handled by R_386_32 relocations which are stored in a .rel.data section.

 The .text and .data directives are used to switch between sections, and several other new assembler directives are added.
 The complete list is now as follows

-  .hex .int .byte .zero .string .text .data .global .globl .local
+  .text .data .global .globl .local .int .byte .long .hex .zero .align .string

 The .global (or equivalently, .globl) and .local directives take a symbol name as their single argument.
 They specify the binding of